St Marys RSL

-St Marys RSL Sub Branch is proud to offer a two-year educational scholarship each year to three qualifying Year 10 students in each of a number of High Schools in the St Marys district.
-Titled, ‘Colin Shepherd School Scholarships’, participating schools conduct a competition based around military-related topics agreed with the Sub Branch.
+St Marys RSL sub-Branch is proud to offer a two-year educational scholarship each year to three qualifying Year 10 students in each of a number of High Schools in the St Marys district.
+Titled, ‘Colin Shepherd OAM Memorial Scholl Scholarship Program’, participating schools conduct a competition based around military-related topics agreed with the sub-Branch.
 The scholarship winners receive a financial award to assist them with their subsequent educational needs, usually into Years 11 and 12.

 St Marys RSL will try to satisfy requests from schools for speakers to address school forums at Anzac and Remembrance Commemoration periods each year.